cereebro/cereebro/README.md

 ![Build status](https://travis-ci.org/cereebro/cereebro.svg?branch=master)

-# cereebro
+# Cereebro

-The goal of Cereebro is to automate the documentation of components' dependencies in a distributed system.
+The goal of Cereebro is to automate the documentation of relationships between components in a distributed system.

 ## Why